 You can read more about this here.

 If you would like to use this feature, you must first get in touch with Opayo to enabled this within your Payment Gateway and Merchant account.
-Once enabled, we can switch this feature on within your Anytime account.
+Once enabled, we can switch this feature on for you in Anytime.